Heathen Lexicon

 Deósil: also Sunwise, right-handed direction; clockwise movement; Opposite Widdershins; positive-motion/direction.

-Deposition Ritual: the ritualized depositing of offerings into small bodies of water (shallow lakes, ponds, bogs) actively done from 4500-BCE until coming to an end around the Third-century CE.
-Weapons, captured from the enemy were destroyed then placed into the water.
-Sometimes the offering was a captured & killed enemy, someone who had died from sickness, or a self-sacrifice to the Gods.
-The body of water was a consecrated liminal space between worlds.
+Deposition Ritual: the ritualized deposition of deadly offerings into small bodies of still water (small lakes, ponds, pools, bogs) actively done from 4500-BCE until coming to an end around the Third-century CE.
+Weapons, captured from the enemy were damaged then placed into the water.
+Sometimes the deadly offering was someone who had died from sickness, or a self-sacrifice to the Gods.
+The body of water was a consecrated liminal space that contained/restrained the death-causing properties of items and individuals.

-Dirge: a lamentation song, with Vætt accompaniment, performed at a Death Ritual or funeral service; see also Helgaldr and Raudos.
+Dirge: a song of lamentation, with Vætt-drum accompaniment, performed at a Death Ritual or funeral service; see also Helgaldr and Raudos.

 Distaff: a staff held by members of the sacred order of Seeresses called Völva/Völar; an ancient symbol representing Women’s industriousness & work; an emblem of the female/feminine archetype & sacred female powers; there is an archaic riddle of þrir associated with the Distaff; connected with the allegories of the Dísir and the Norns spinning the threads of fate.
 The symbolism of the Distaff is employed in the ceremony of the “Maypole” in the May First celebratory dance, where the tall pole or pillar represents the staff and the tethered dancers characterize the interweaving twirling strands of cord & flax attached to the finial at the top of the figurative Distaff; also called Khadziel, Sustav & Verpstė in other IE dialects.
 See also Seiðstafr.